PBF Energy posts smaller loss as vaccine rollout drives fuel demand

-U.S. refiner PBF Energy Inc (PBF.N) said on Thursday its adjusted loss narrowed for the three months ended March from the previous quarter, as the mass rollout of COVID-19 vaccines helped drive a recovery in fuel demand and economic growth.
+(Reuters) -U.S. refiner PBF Energy Inc said on Thursday its adjusted loss narrowed for the three months ended March from the previous quarter, as the mass rollout of COVID-19 vaccines helped drive a recovery in fuel demand and economic growth.

 Consumption of fuel has ticked up in recent months as more people traveled following the easing of government-imposed restrictions and as vaccination programs picked up steam.